ko-ichimo-ri/MotiMul/Readme.md

 ./main [-w number] [FILE (negative dataset)] [FILE (positive dataset)]

-Do pattern mining for negative and positive datasets in 2 FASTA format FILEs with the significant level.
+Do pattern mining with the statistical significance for negative and positive datasets in 2 FASTA format FILEs.

 ### Option
 -w